• Skip to primary navigation

 I told my kids I wanted to believe what the clinic worker said was true because it seemed like an easy way out.
 So I ignored the nagging voice in my head that told me I was ending a life.
 After the abortion, I was heartbroken and numb.
 It took many years for the emotional pain to go away.

-John and I also explained I had not been following Jesus, and I had wanted things my own way.
+John and I also explained I had not been following Jesus, and that I had wanted things my own way.
 I read James 1:14–15 to my children: “But your own evil longings tempt you.
 They lead you on and drag you away.
 When they are allowed to grow, they give birth to sin.
-When sin has grown up, it gives birth to death” (NIrV).
+When sin has grown up, it gives birth to death” (NIRV).
 In this case, my sin led to the death of their brother or sister.
 My kids listened, and I could see the sadness on their faces.

 Finding Forgiveness